About this blog post

 - Organizational Change Management: During SDT project, customers introduce changes such as organizational transformations, new functionalities, introduction of new data structures and fields.
 For this reason, a detailed training and change management plan is needed.

 - Engagement of Internal and External auditors: It is always recommended to onboard the auditors for any project where there is a change of data structure and financial data transformation.
 During the SDT project it is recommended to onboard the auditors involved with the organization so that any specific observation/statutory point from the auditor is addressed during the project.

 An SDT project can be a great fit for certain scenarios, and it can bring lots of benefits for your customers and business ecosystems.
 Assessing the amount of change to deploy, planning for extended testing, and ensuring consistent transactional data starting with your current Production system (s) are key elements to ensure a smooth and successful transition to S/4HANA via SDT.

 Brought to you by the SAP S/4HANA RIG along with colleagues from SAP DMLT, Product Management, SAP Consulting

-(Dear reader, we appreciate your time and thank you for reading the blog post.
-Please feel free to share your feedback (if any) from your experience in SDT projects to add more details to the content).
+(Dear reader, we appreciate you time and thank you for reading the blog post.
+Please feel free to share your feedback (if any) from your experience in SDT project to add more details to the content).